fez09/FPL-data-scraper/README.md

-# Fantasy Premier League Data Fetcher
+# Fantasy Premier League Data Fetcher (Updated for 2019/2020)

 Code was written in Python 3.
 I chose python since I just started learning it a couple of months ago and the openpyxl module is a way to export data to excel sheets.